hoangduytranuk/blender_manual/blender_docs/manual/render/shader_nodes/input/light_path.rst

 Ray Length :guilabel:`Cycles Only`
    Distance traveled by the light ray from the last bounce or camera.
 Ray Depth
-   Number of times the ray been reflected or transmitted on interaction with a surface.
+   Number of times the ray has been reflected or transmitted on interaction with a surface.

    .. note::